mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 Stay tuned, as many more updates are coming in the upcoming months!
 We'd love to hear your feedback on which templates or sections you'd like to see next.

+For your full-stack needs you can also explore [Toolpad Core](https://mui.com/toolpad/)—a Next.js starter for building dashboards.
+It offers components like dashboard layout, next-auth powered sign-in page and more.

 ## Bundle size improvements

 ## Next steps